Xoshbin/asyar-launcher/docs/extension-development.md

 **Permission required:** None.

-Register live-updating items in the Asyar macOS tray menu.
+Register live-updating items in the Asyar system tray.
 Perfect for timers, background sync status, or any metric you want always visible.

 ```typescript
 interface IStatusBarItem {